emmanuelsapin/AcrossChromosomePhasing/README.txt

 This repository is to make accesible the code to do across chromosome phasing.
 For the ease of usage a minimum number of parameters are available.
-Those parameter are:L
+Those parameter are:
 -NbIndiv 16942 is the number of individuals in the dataset -PathInput /pathofthehapfile/filesCHR indicates the program where to find the hap of of the 22 chromosomes. /pathofthehapfile/filesCHR1.hap should be the name of the file corresponding to chromosome 1
 -PathOutput /pathoftheouput/filesCHR indictae where to write the hap file after across chromosome phasing